 Kevin then pulled out the wooden box he'd been hanging on to all day (in his boxer briefs!) and said, "I'm ready to spend the rest of my life with you.
 Will you marry me?"
 Unable to stop the tears, Maya joyously cried, "Yes!!"
 However, she saw the simple gold band with the tiny .01 carat diamond and added, "Not what I wanted, but yes!"
 Kevin grinned and responded, "What are you talking about?"
 He turned the ring over, revealing a gorgeous round solitaire.

-Maya had passed her test.
-In her own words: “BEST.
+Kevin had passed Maya's test.
+In her own words: "BEST.
 VACATION.
-EVER.”
+EVER."

 November 22, 2017: A Perfect Fall Wedding in SF and Montara

 Their wedding was set for a year and a half after their best vacation ever, set exactly six years after their first date back in November 2011.
 When they first started planning, it was incredibly easy for them to choose San Francisco City Hall for their ceremony.
 "Because duh, it's beautiful," they told us.
 Plus, "to keep it simple."
 It's true, you won't find any simpler ceremony venue than SF City Hall.
 It's one of the many reasons why City Hall is our favorite ceremony venue!
 For the reception, it was another easy choice: La Costanera in Montara "because the FOOD and sunset views."
 We couldn't agree more.
 This restaurant has some of the best food and sunset views in the Bay Area, bar none.
 If you're looking for a coastal wedding reception, La Costanera is an easy choice.